Master craftsmen have created many distinctive cuisine. The masterpieces from our head chef is something to behold.

 The ingredients of main course (meat and vegetables) will be charcoal-grilled by yourself.

 Along with the charcoal grilled main course you will enjoy seasonal dishes such as seasonal appetizers, sashimi, hot pot, dessert, all part of the Kaiseki dinner.

 Enjoy dining in a private room at the Japanese style restaurant.

-You can taste and enjoy as much as you like from a variety of dishes: tempura, beef steak, desserts, chocolate fountain, salad bar.
+You can taste and enjoy as much as you like from a variety of dishes: tempura, beef steak, desserts, salad bar.

 Japanese cuisine with rice, miso soup and grilled fish, and western cuisine with bread, scrambled eggs and bacon are available at the buffet style breakfast.